klara-research/RAG-klarity/README.md

 url = "https://api.klaralabs.com/detect"
 headers = {"X-API-Key": api_key, "Content-Type": "application/json"}

-# Example data
+# Example of not grounded data
 data = {
     "context": ["Italy is a country in Europe.
-The capital of Italy is Rome."], "question": "What is the capital of Italy?", "answer": "Paris is the capital of France"
+The capital of Italy is Rome."], "question": "What is the capital of France?", "answer": "Paris is the capital of France"
 }